Before you go and buy a roof top tent you want to be sure it will be worth it, right?

 I know I did – I wanted to be doubly sure it would be worth it before I parted with my hard-earned cash.

-In addressing all these, we hope that you will decide that it will be worthwhile in owning a roof tent and we hope you will buy from us.
+In addressing all these, we hope that you will decide that it will be worthwhile in owning a roof tent.

 A. Let us face it, roof top tents cost a few bob.
 They are much more expensive than a standard ground tent, but then, they are much more affordable than a camper van or motor home with comparable comfort levels thanks to the full-size mattress inside.